nickcbarone/Udacity-CS101/README.md

-can you hear me? i am making changes
+can you hear me? i am making changes. can you see?